blazecolby/blazecolby.github.io/docs/ui-components/typography.md

                     print(e)
 ```

-Use [labelImg](https://github.com/tzutalin/labelImg) to annotate images by placing bounding boxes around the items that you want to identify.¶
+Use [labelImg](https://github.com/tzutalin/labelImg) to annotate images by placing bounding boxes around the items that you want to identify.
-This creates an xml file for each image that has the bounding box boundries for each image and its' item.¶
+This creates an xml file for each image that has the bounding box boundries for each image and its item.

 Example single annotation XML file format: